AspieterPan/CheatSheet/001Inbox/Rust.md

 	- [ ] 6.3.
 Concise Control Flow with if let
 - [ ] 7.
 Managing Growing Projects with Packages, Crates, and Modules
 	- [ ] 7.1.
 Packages and Crate
 	- [ ] 7.2.
-Defining Modules to Control Scope and Privacys
+Defining Modules to Control Scope and Privacy
 	- [ ] 7.3.
 Paths for Referring to an Item in the Module Trees
 	- [ ] 7.4.
 Bringing Paths Into Scope with the use Keywords
 	- [ ] 7.5.
 Separating Modules into Different Files